BattleShipPark/BSP-Gallery/README.md

 - rxandroid
 - lombok

+You can download here: https://play.google.com/store/apps/details?id=com.battleshippark.bsp_gallery

-This is for only myself, but I hope it also can be helpful to someone as an example.
+This is only for myself, but I hope it also can be helpful to someone as an example.